TACO-RL: Task Aware Prompt Compression Optimization with Reinforcement Learning: Experiments

 \subsection{Experimental Setup}

 In our experiments, we employed the same architecture used in LLMLingua-2, {\fontfamily{qcr}\selectfont xlm-roberta-large} \cite{conneau-etal-2020-unsupervised} with 561M parameters, as the backbone for our prompt compression technique.
 We replace the lm\_head with a classification head on top.
 The experiments were performed on a compute instance equipped with 8 NVIDIA V100 GPUs (32 GB variants).
 For downstream evaluation of the compressed prompts, we utilized GPT-3.5-Turbo-1103 as our target language model.
-To ensure deterministic outputs and consistent results across multiple runs, we set the temperature to 0.
+We fixed the temperature parameter at zero to guarantee reproducible outcomes and uniform results in our experiments.
 During the fine-tuning phase, we employed a learning rate of 1e-6 in conjunction with a Cosine Annealing \cite{loshchilov2017sgdrstochasticgradientdescent} scheduler to stabilize the training process.
 Further details regarding the experimental setup can be found in Appendix \ref{appendix:A}.